 - Adopt the federal regulations.

-- May issue more stringent regulations for intrastate pipeline operators under state law.
+- May issue more stringent regulations for intrastate pipeline, underground natural gas storage, and LNG operators under State law.

 - National Association of Pipeline Safety Representative Compendium.